matdon90/random.IT/README.md

 <!-- API DOCUMENTATION -->
 ## API Documentation

-The API currently contains 1 endpoint: Guid.
+The API currently contains 2 endpoints: Guid and Network Configurations.
 When new endpoints are created, they will be successively added to the documentation.

 ### GUID